Robertson Stewart: Professional career

 He trained to become an electrical engineer through attending night school for five years.
 His first employer in 1929 was Harry Urlwin, who instilled in him the sense of never to be frightened of anything or anyone.
-In 1935, Urlwin sent him to England for the purpose of learning about plastics.
+In 1935, Urlwin sent him to England to learn about plastics.
 He imported a moulding machine to New Zealand and was the first to manufacture the material in the country.

 He started to work for Plastic & Die Casting Ltd in 1947, a company founded ten years earlier.
 By 1957, he had raised enough money to buy the company, which he renamed PDL.
 The company was listed on the New Zealand Stock Exchange in 1971 and at its height, employed 2,200 staff with an annual turnover of NZ$350 million.
 It exported to 50 countries across three continents.
 He established factories in many countries, including one in Malaysia in 1974.
 His favourite saying was:

 Stewart retired in the mid-1990s, handing over PDL to his son, Mark Robertson.
 The 60% family shareholding in PDL was sold in 2001 to the French company Schneider Electric for NZ$97 million.

-Stewart was appointed a Companion of the Order of the British Empire in the 1970 New Year Honours and a Knight Bachelor in the 1979 New Year Honours, for services to manufacturing and the community.
+Stewart was appointed a Commander of the Order of the British Empire in the 1970 New Year Honours and a Knight Bachelor in the 1979 New Year Honours, for services to manufacturing and the community.
 He was a Christchurch City Councillor from 1969 to 1972.
 In 1995, he was inducted into the New Zealand Business Hall of Fame.
 Due to his lack of formal education, the recognition that he was most proud of was his honorary doctorate of engineering from the University of Canterbury.

 His business relationship with Malaysia saw him become an Honorary Malaysian Consul, a role that he filled for 28 years.
 The King of Malaysia appointed him a Companion of the Order of Loyalty to the Crown of Malaysia (JSM) for his business and cultural links.